fit-r2lab/rhubarbe/README.md

 ## P1 : known bugs for production

 * test, test, test...
-* it appears that save might not reset the symlink upon exit ?!?

 ## for deployment (P2)

-* play with the REST interface about leases
+* rename the token exposed to portal.onelab as `37nodes@r2lab`

-  * check that users can use their certificate to do write (PUT, UPDATE) actions
+* regular users cannot use their certificate to do write (PUT, UPDATE) actions
-  * provide a simple tool to **manage leases** if nobody else uses the testbed at that time.
+  * wait for Aris's feedback on this bug

-* fix issues with empty leases being displayed in the onelab portal -> Loic
+* fix issues with empty leases being displayed in the onelab portal
+  * Loic

 * connect the 'unavailable' tag in sidecar with omf_sfa

-* review the `rhubarbe-images/` and `omf-images-6/` area, esp. on `bemol` where there obviously are duplicates.
-  * plan a short meeting with Naoufal and Thierry

 ## nice to have (P3)